palpen/palpen_articles/_drafts/week7_svm.md

 <img src="{{site.url}}/img/wk7_3.png" width="350" height="150"/>
 </a>

 The structure of these terms of the cost function in SVM is what gives rise to the large margin characterization of the decision boundary.

 SVMs can model very complex non-linear decision boundaries.
-To do this, it relies on kernelss
+In the logistic regression case, we can model non-linear decision boundaries by using higher-order polynomials features.
+The drawback of this approach is that it can become computationally expensive to train the model, especially in cases where the data has a very rich set of features.
+The SVM algorithm gets around this by using a kernel to map the two data points--a training example and a landmark--to some value representing the similarity between the two.

-The underlying mechanics of finding this decision boundary is fairly involved.
+The two parameters that needs to be exogenously given are the regularization parameter C and the kernel parameter SIGMA